Creamy Tuscan chicken pasta with fettuccine, cherry tomatoes, grilled chicken and fresh basil

 Best Creamy Tuscan Chicken Pasta (One-Pot, 30-Minute Dinner)

-Need a quick, comforting dinner that feels a little special?
-This Creamy Tuscan Chicken Pasta brings together juicy chicken, perfectly cooked pasta, and a silky, garlicky cream sauce with sun-dried tomatoes and spinach — all in about 30 minutes.
-This Creamy Tuscan Chicken Pasta tastes restaurant-worthy, but it’s totally doable on a busy weeknight.
+Need a quick, comforting dinner that still feels a little special?
+This Creamy Tuscan Chicken Pasta combines juicy chicken, tender pasta, and a silky garlic cream sauce with sun-dried tomatoes and spinach — all in about 30 minutes.
+Creamy Tuscan Chicken Pasta tastes restaurant-worthy, but the steps are simple enough for a busy weeknight.
 If you’re into fast chicken dinners, you might also like our Garlic Butter Chicken.

-This creamy Tuscan chicken pasta recipe is simple, practical, and packed with flavor.
-You’ll sear the chicken until golden, build the sauce in the same pan (so you keep all those tasty browned bits), then toss everything together so every bite is glossy and satisfying.
-It’s comfort food that still feels fresh thanks to spinach and the sweet-tangy punch of sun-dried tomatoes — exactly what makes Creamy Tuscan Chicken Pasta such a reliable weeknight favorite.
+This creamy Tuscan chicken pasta is practical and flavor-packed.
+You’ll sear the chicken until golden, then build the sauce in the same pan so you keep the tasty browned bits (the best part).
+Finally, everything gets tossed together until the pasta is glossy and coated.
+If you want a creamy dinner that feels cozy without being complicated, Creamy Tuscan Chicken Pasta is a reliable go-to.

 Key Takeaways

-- Great for a casual night in, yet elegant enough for entertaining.
+• Great for a casual night in, yet nice enough for entertaining.

-- When reheating, add a little broth or milk to keep the sauce creamy.
+• When reheating, add a splash of broth or milk to keep the sauce silky.

 What You Need for Creamy Tuscan Chicken Pasta

-This Creamy Tuscan Chicken Pasta recipe comes together with pantry-friendly staples: chicken, pasta, cream, Parmesan, garlic, sun-dried tomatoes, and spinach.
-The real “magic” in Creamy Tuscan Chicken Pasta isn’t complicated ingredients — it’s how you combine them so the sauce tastes rich but still balanced.
+This Creamy Tuscan Chicken Pasta recipe uses pantry-friendly staples: chicken, pasta, cream, Parmesan, garlic, sun-dried tomatoes, and spinach.
+The “magic” isn’t fancy ingredients — it’s combining them the right way so the sauce tastes rich but still balanced.

 Why This Recipe Works

-It works because the flavor builds in layers.
-First, you sear the chicken so you create golden browning (that’s where a lot of flavor comes from).
-Then you make the sauce in the same skillet — those browned bits deepen the taste instantly.
-Finally, a little reserved pasta water (or a splash of broth) helps the sauce cling to the noodles so it feels silky instead of heavy.
-That’s the difference between an “okay” creamy pasta and Creamy Tuscan Chicken Pasta that tastes truly restaurant-quality.
+Everything is built in layers.
+First, you sear the chicken to create that golden browning (huge flavor).
+Then you make the sauce in the same skillet so those browned bits melt into the cream.
+Finally, a splash of reserved pasta water (or broth) helps the sauce cling to the noodles so it feels silky instead of heavy — that’s what makes Creamy Tuscan Chicken Pasta taste “restaurant-level” without extra effort.

 Ingredient Notes (Quick + Useful)

-- Chicken: Chicken breasts are lean and cook quickly, while chicken thighs are extra juicy and more forgiving.
-Either option works well for Creamy Tuscan Chicken Pasta — just be careful not to overcook it.
+• Chicken: Breasts are lean and quick; thighs are extra juicy and forgiving.
+Either works — just avoid overcooking.

-- Pasta: Penne, fusilli, and rigatoni are excellent choices because their shape holds creamy sauce beautifully.
+• Pasta: Penne, fusilli, and rigatoni are great because they hold creamy sauce well.

-- Parmesan: Freshly grated Parmesan melts smoother and creates a silkier sauce compared to pre-shredded cheese.
+• Parmesan: Freshly grated melts smoother than pre-shredded and gives a silkier sauce.

-- Sun-dried tomatoes: The oil-packed variety adds deeper flavor and blends more smoothly into the sauce.
+• Sun-dried tomatoes: Oil-packed adds deeper flavor and blends nicely into the sauce.

-- Spinach: Add it at the end of cooking so it wilts gently while staying bright and fresh.
+• Spinach: Stir it in at the end so it wilts gently and stays bright.

 Kitchen Tools Required

-You don’t need anything fancy.
-A large skillet for the chicken and sauce, a pot for boiling pasta, a colander, and tongs (or a big spoon) for tossing everything together.
-That’s it.
+You don’t need anything fancy: a large skillet for the chicken and sauce, a pot for boiling pasta, a colander, and tongs (or a big spoon) for tossing everything together.

 If you’re keeping dinner lighter, you can also check our Easy One-Pan Low Carb Chicken Recipe for another fast weeknight option.